ENOCKact/Linear-regression/LRM.md

     ##  $ mpg         : num  55.4 64.2 55.4 67.3 49.6 58.9 61.4 70.6 60.1 55.4 ...
     ##  $ engineSize  : Factor w/ 19 levels "0","1","1.2",..: 4 9 4 9 2 4 9 9 4 4 ...

-An important step before any machine learning task is to check how our variables have been coded.
-We have to converted the following variables into factors `model`,`transmission`,`year`,`fuelType`,`tax` and `engineSize`.
+Before any machine learning task, an important step is to check how our variables have been coded.
+We have to convert the following variables into factors `model`,`transmission`,`year`,`fuelType`,`tax` and `engineSize`.